-Methods used for project auditing, such as Independent Verification and Validation, will be aligned with industry best practices, consultant expert guidelines and known industry accepted standards, such as Institute of Electrical and Electronics Engineers Standard 1012-2004 for Software Verification and Validation, International Standards Organization 9000-2000 series and Software Engineering Institute Capability Maturity Model.
+Methods used for project auditing, such as Independent Verification and Validation, will be aligned with industry best practices, consultant expert guidelines and known industry accepted standards, such as the Institute of Electrical and Electronics Engineers Standard for Software Verification and Validation, the International Standards Organization series and the Software Engineering Institute Capability Maturity Model.
 These methods will be tailored to the higher education environment by internal departments and in coordination with consultants as warranted.

 Project managers will possess professional credentials and/or an appropriate level of project management training or experience.